ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 </details>

-## Question 35.
+## Soru 35.
 Fix the bug using ES5 only

 ```javascript
 var arr = [10, 32, 65, 2];